April 2020: Changes in relation to the Coronavirus Act 2020

 - facilitating access to independent financial information and advice.

-Please note: The Government will no longer progress with a cap on care costs in 2020, delayed from 2016.
-A Green paper will be published in early 2019 regarding new legislation for social care reform.
+Please note: A Green paper will be published in early 2019 regarding new legislation for social care reform.

 3. Understanding Care Charges